vlog

 The city announced the move in a news release that also detailed the following water reduction strategies:

-• City sports park operators have committed to reduced watering
+• City Golf Course contractors and sports park operators have drastically reduced watering to minimum levels

 List of Des Moines spraygrounds